AtomicSponge/wtengine/README.md

 ### HOW TO USE
 --------------------------

 The main loop for the game engine is implemented in wte_main.
 The per-new-game functions for this class are completed in a seperate source file.
 Certain systems are then extended to implement your game.
-For a list of all members and their function, build the source documentation with [Doxygen](http://doxygen.nl/)

 #### MESSAGING: